By Lisa Johnston

+Net income rose 7.9 percent to $5.6 billion and net sales increased 3.9 percent to $127.1 billion for the giant retailer.
 Same-store stores edged up 1 percent, thanks partly to CE comp and share gains in the U.S.

-In the U.S., sales at flagship Walmart stores increased 2.6 percent for the quarter, to $74.7 billion, and comp sales increased 1 percent excluding gasoline sales, due in part to a 50-basis-point increase in CE share, as measured by The NPD Group, and an increase in average ticket of 1.1 percent.
+In the U.S., sales at flagship Walmart stores increased 2.6 percent for the quarter, to $74.7 billion, and comp sales increased 1 percent excluding gasoline sales, due in part to a 50-basis-point gain in CE share, as measured by The NPD Group, and an increase in average ticket of 1.1 percent.
 For the full year, sales rose 3.9 percent to $264.2 billion, and comps increased 1.8 percent.

 Walmart U.S. president/CEO Bill Simon said the CE share gain came despite a mid-single-digit decline in category comps, pointing to continued overall deflation in the industry and the conversion to digital.
-“These results were balanced by strong performance in tablets and wireless,” he noted, with mobile comps growing double digits due to the additions of the iPhone 5 and the Samsung Galaxy II smartphones to its prepaid Straight Talk program.
+“These results were balanced by strong performance in tablets and wireless,” he noted, with mobile comps growing double digits with the additions of the iPhone 5 and the Samsung Galaxy S II smartphones to its prepaid Straight Talk program.

 Simon noted that sales in late January and February were slower than planned due in large part to the delay in income tax refunds.
 Simon and other senior executives had been quoted in leaked emails and memos attributing weak January and February sales to the refund delay and higher payroll taxes.